 Saturday, August 1 – Tuesday, August 4, 2026

-Hotel registration opening early 2026.
-Check out this link occasionally.
+Hotel registration is OPEN NOW.
+Check out this link daily.

 DAV is an organization of veterans helping veterans, with more than one million members.
 We receive no government funding and look out for our members 100% of the time because we have been in their shoes.